Colon Cancer Treatment

 Treatment for colon cancer is generally very effective if caught early.
 Surgery and chemotherapy drugs are the most common treatments, and often surgery is all that's needed.

-At Group Health Medical Centers, we keep up with the rapid changes and improvements in colon cancer treatment.
+At Kaiser Permanente medical offices, we keep up with the rapid changes and improvements in colon cancer treatment.

 We offer chemotherapy that's easier to tolerate and surgery that is less invasive.
 We consistently review the latest research findings to make sure our treatments are the most effective.
 Our cancer teams meet weekly to discuss cases and review new treatments and clinical trials.